 Vice-chair

-Currently, she holds the position of Director of Commercial Logistics at Enagás, being responsible for the logistics of LNG terminals and the company’s commercial functions.
+Since September 2025, she has served as Commercial Logistics Director, responsible for the logistics of LNG terminals and the company’s commercial functions.